-- 5.169 In this section we consider the following: - The amount of new public open space provided - Extensions and Improvements to green space networks and footpaths - The amount of eligible open space managed to Green Flag Award standard - The amount of completed leisure development - The amount of completed leisure development in the City Centre - 5.170 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.171 The results for the period 2005/2006 are summarised in the table below.
+- 5.164 In this section we consider the following: - The amount of new public open space provided - Extensions and Improvements to green space networks and footpaths - The amount of eligible open space managed to Green Flag Award standard - The amount of completed leisure development - The amount of completed leisure development in the City Centre - 5.165 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.166 The results for the period 2006/2007 are summarised in the table below.
 Commentary on the main findings is provided below the table.

-Table 9 - Recreation Core and Local Indicators
+Table 10 - Recreation Core and Local Indicators

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified Provision of new public open space in the monitoring year Local Draft Local Plan Target is 2.8 ha public open space per 1,000 population Clocktower Park - 8ha Waterwells Sports Field - 5.7ha Conduit Street Community Garden - minimal area The City has been proactive in the monitoring year securing and developing new pubic open spaces.
-Extensions and Improvements to green space networks and footpaths Local N/a Refurbishment of Gloucester Park - winner of national new play space award Sept 2005 - 4c Amount of eligible open space managed to Green Flag Award standard Core Barnwood Arboretum awarded Green Flag status in July 2005 The Council is pursuing Green Flag status for Gloucester Park, the main public open space in the City Centre.

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified Amount of completed leisure development in City Centre Local N/a 0m The draft allocations of a number of key sites in the City Centre within the LDF is likely to increase the amount of leisure-related development within the City Centre.
-Amount of completed leisure development Policy CL1, CL3, CL4 Local N/a 400m One new commercial gym at edge of centre regeneration site.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified Provision of new public open space in the monitoring year Local Draft Local Plan Target is 2.8 ha public open space per 1,000 population No new public open space adopted but the following achieved: 2 play areas for 4-10's completed 1 new skate park and BMX track 1 new multi use games area Tennis Courts refurbished While no new open space has been adopted, the City Council has been proactive in improving existing facilities.
+Funding has come from streams other than S.106 monies for these works 4c Amount of eligible open space managed to Green Flag Award standard Core Barnwood Arboretum retained Green Flag status in July 2006 The Council is pursuing Green Flag status for Gloucester Park, the main public open space in the City Centre.
+Amount of completed leisure development in City Centre Local N/a 0m 2 The draft allocations of a number of key sites in the City Centre within the LDF is likely to increase the amount of leisure-related development within the City Centre.